Migrate your data warehouse to the Databricks Lakehouse

-This article describes some of the considerations and caveats you need to consider as you replace your enterprise data warehouse with the Databricks Lakehouse.
-Most workloads, queries, and dashboards defined in data warehouses can run with minimal code refactoring once admins have completed initial data migration and governance configuration.
+This article describes some of the considerations and caveats to consider as you replace your enterprise data warehouse with the Databricks Lakehouse.
+Most workloads, queries, and dashboards defined in enterprise data warehouses can run with minimal code refactoring once admins have completed the initial data migration and governance configuration.
 Migrating your data warehousing workloads to Databricks is not about eliminating data warehousing, but rather unifying your data ecosystem.
+For more on data warehousing on Databricks, see What is data warehousing on Databricks?.

 Many Apache Spark workloads extract, transform, and load (ETL) data from source systems into data warehouses to power downstream analytics.
-Replacing your data warehouse with a lakehouse enables analysts, data scientists, and data engineers to work against the same tables in the same platform, reducing the overall complexity, maintenance requirements, and total cost of ownership.
+Replacing your enterprise data warehouse with a lakehouse enables analysts, data scientists, and data engineers to work against the same tables in the same platform, reducing the overall complexity, maintenance requirements, and total cost of ownership.
 See What is the Databricks Lakehouse?.
+For more on data warehousing on Databricks, see What is data warehousing on Databricks?.

 Databricks provides a number of tools and capabilities to make it easy to migrate data to the lakehouse and configure ETL jobs to load data from diverse data sources.
 The following articles introduce these tools and options: